Doc-Scripter/forum/http-approach/docs/README.md

 ## **2. Database Schema for Authentication**

-You'll need a **users** table to store user credentials.
+We need a **users** table to store user credentials.
 Here’s a structured way to define it in SQLite:

 <pre class="!overflow-visible"><div class="contain-inline-size rounded-md border-[0.5px] border-token-border-medium relative bg-token-sidebar-surface-primary dark:bg-gray-950"></div></pre>